 A very useful low and naturally dense and rounded growing small shrub, growing to 1 metre high and 2 metres wide.
 It has red to orange spider type flowers which are very attractive to nectar eating birds and insects, produced in profusion in winter and spring.
 It suits a wide range of climates from sub tropical to cool temperate, and is also moderately frost tolerant.
-Prune every now and then to increase the compactness of this plant.
+Prune every now and then to increase the compactness of this plant, and feed with a low phosphorus fertiliser if needed.

 |Plant Type:||Small shrub|